Notice of Privacy Practices for Community Health Programs

 Your rights regarding your protected health information:

-1. Your protected health information as well as your billing records is the property of Ohio University Heritage College of Osteopathic Medicine, Community health Programs.
+1. Your protected health information as well as your billing records is the property of Ohio University Heritage College of Osteopathic Medicine, Community Health Programs.
 The health information contained in our records is your protected health information.
-You have the rights to the following regarding your Health information: You have the right to review (please schedule an appointment with the Privacy Officer for a record review: 740-593-2432 or 1-800-844-2654) and/or to receive a copy.
+You have the rights to the following regarding your Health information: You have the right to review (please schedule an appointment for a record review: 740-593-2432) and/or to receive a copy.
 You have a right to obtain an electronic copy of your health information that exists in an electronic format and you may direct that copy be transmitted directly to the entity or person designated by you provided that such delegation is clear and specific with complete name and mailing address or other identifying information.
 Special considerations include:

 a.
 Psychotherapy notes: may require special approval by the healthcare provider (who would determine if sharing this type of information would have an adverse effect).